tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 #### Score

-The _score_ of a player at a given round $r$ is the number of votes that other players cast for her until $r$.
+The _score_ of a player is increased by 1 for every vote that is casted from another player for this player.

+Players can also trade their score as a _resource_.
+The initial score is zero ([see rules][gamerules]).

 #### Rounds